Rethinking Cardiac Lead Design

 Fibrosis Locks Leads In

-Within months of implantation, scar tissue (fibrosis) encases the lead body, bonding it to vessel walls and cardiac tissue.
-After 1-2 years, simple traction almost never works.
-The longer the dwell time, the more dangerous extraction becomes.
+Within months of implantation, scar tissue encases the lead body, bonding it to vessel walls and cardiac tissue.
+Median dwell time at extraction: 7.4 years.
+The longer the lead stays, the more dangerous removal becomes.

 Life-Threatening Extraction